 What’s in a name?
 A great deal, obviously — especially when you are talking about job titles.
 Confusion reigns in this industry; titles are allocated haphazardly and inconsistently.
-When you deal with a person, you can’t rely on their title to give you an indication of their responsibilities and position, or what they should be.
+When you deal with a person, you can’t rely on their title to give you an indication of their skills, responsibilities and position.

 The manager, on the other hand, should be attending to a more future oriented role.
 They should be addressing issues of policy and strategy, such as: What are the fashion trends in the industry — where are they going?
 Where are we going to get finance for expansion?
 What new technology is available?
 How are we going to recruit and train our staff in future?
 What legislation changes will affect us?
 How are we going to market and advertise our business?
 The manager should be looking forward to next month, next six months, next year, the year after and so on . . . according to a five-year business plan.